Skip to content

 We help small teams build and innovate with AI.

 Fractional Chief AI Officer for mid-market teams.
-Strategy, prototypes, and the discipline to kill the bets that won’t work.
-One senior operator — not a pod of juniors.
+We help you find the AI projects that are actually worth doing, build the first real version, and walk away from the ones that won’t pay off.
+One senior person on the work — not a pod of juniors.

 • 6-month engagements